 Returning to Sports

 The Equipment.
 Discussing equipment with a local pro or an informed sporting goods representative is highly recommended.
-A tennis expert might suggest a lighter weight, more oversized, or different composition racquet, a reduction string tension, or a change in grip size.
-A golf expert might recommend lighter, different composition club shafts, a change in grip, or design in the irons and woods.
+A tennis expert might suggest a lighter weight, more oversized, or different composition racquet, a reduction of string tension, or a change in grip size.
+A golf expert might recommend lighter or a different composition club shafts or a change in grip or design of the irons and woods.
 Equipment changes such as these may prove to be helpful in preventing recurrence of elbow tendinitis.

 Play the Game.
 When resuming the sport of choice, play at a lower intensity.
 In tennis, plan to rally for a short period of time and avoid difficult, problem shots.
 Play for less amount of time or play doubles.
 Resume competitive play once the elbow is healed.
 In golf, start with putting pitching strokes.
 At the driving range, progress from shorter- to longer-length clubs.
 On the course, gradually advance from a few holes, nine or less, to a complete game.

 Weak muscles are a major contributor to the problem of tennis and golfer's elbow.
 Exercises will strengthen the muscles associated with the injured tendons.
 Stretches and exercises should be avoided in the very painful stage.
 Do each prescribed exercise two times a day or more often if necessary.

 Elbow Stretch.
 Hold your racquet arm at shoulder level in front of your body with the elbow straight.
 With your hand clenched, flex the wrist as far as possible.
 Return the wrist to neutral position, and alternately turn the arm inward with a flexed wrist, and then outward with an extended wrist.
 Repeat 15 times, 2 times/day.